 In accordance with 935 CRM 500.105(8), inventory and transaction records are another significant component of ARL's maintenance of records plan.
 Once again, the ARL will utilize the industry-leading electronic inventory control system LeafLogix.
-ARL has a thorough protocol for entering all inventories into the LeafLogix system as marijuana, marijuana products and infused products are created or enter the facility, with immediate identification and tracking through unique 16-digit barcodes applied to every single product in inventory.
+ARL has a thorough protocol for entering all inventory into the LeafLogix system as Marijuana seeds, immature Marijuana plants, Marijuana plants, and Marijuana products and infused products are created or enter the facility, with immediate identification and tracking through unique 16-digit barcodes applied to every single product in inventory.
 A product record is maintained in the LeafLogix system which will include a description of the Marijuana product; product type (species); name; address; percentage of THC and CBD per independent lab testing results; amount of doses per package; the form and quantity of marijuana; expiration date; packaging date; proper storage information, if applicable; and price.

-ARL's electronic inventory system will record the unbroken chain of custody of all marijuana, marijuana products and infused products throughout the facility pursuant to 935 CMR 500.105(8)(e).
+ARL's electronic inventory system will record the unbroken chain of custody of all Marijuana seeds, immature Marijuana plants, Marijuana plants, and Marijuana products throughout production and processing cycles, pursuant to 935 CMR 500.105(8)(e).
 In addition, protections are built into the system to ensure that no amount of Marijuana will be available for transport, recall, or disposal without being appropriately tracked in the electronic records system.

-By utilizing LeafLogix, ARL will track exact records of all marijuana, marijuana products and infused products in its facility in real time.
+By utilizing LeafLogix, ARL will track exact records of all seeds, plants, and Marijuana products in its facility in real time.
 Inventory reports can be run at any time by the organization's execution management team or other employees with inventory management responsibilities.
-The inventory reports will be reconciled with regular counts of all marijuana, marijuana products and infused products contained in the facility, regularly monthly inventory reviews, and a comprehensive annual inventory of all items contained in the facility.
+The inventory reports will be reconciled with regular counts of all seeds, plants, and marijuana products contained in the facility, regularly monthly inventory reviews, and a comprehensive annual inventory of all items contained in the facility.
 All inventory reports will be documented and maintained for a period of five years.
 Inventory reports will be maintained electronically on the ARL's internal file servers, with hard copies retained in fire-resistant storage containers on site.
 Inventory reports and records will be made available to the Commission at any time.